junxit/us-congress-bills-112/bill.md

 - **(2)** by striking “(including those, and any related matters, pending)”; and
 - **(3)** by striking the period at the end and inserting the following: “: Provided further, That, on and after the date of enactment of the Public Safety Officers’ Benefits Improvements Act of 2012, as to each such statute—
   > - **(1)** the provisions of section 1001(a)(4) of such title I (42 U.S.C.
 3793(a)(4)) shall apply;
-  > - **(2)** payment shall be made only upon a determination by the Bureau that the facts legally warrant the payment;
+  > - **(2)** payment (other than payment made pursuant to section 611 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT ACT) Act of 2001 (42 U.S.C.
+3796c–1)) shall be made only upon a determination by the Bureau that the facts legally warrant the payment;
   > - **(3)** any reference to section 1202 of such title I shall be deemed to be a reference to paragraphs (2) and (3) of such section 1202; and
-  > - **(4)** a certification submitted under any such statute may be accepted by the Bureau as prima facie evidence of the facts asserted in the certification:
+  > - **(4)** a certification submitted under any such statute (other than a certification submitted pursuant to section 611 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT ACT) Act of 2001 (42 U.S.C.
+3796c–1)) may be accepted by the Bureau as prima facie evidence of the facts asserted in the certification:

 ## § 4.
 Effective date

-- **(a)** *In general* Except as provided in subsection (b), the amendments made by this title shall—
+- **(a)** *In general* Except as provided in subsection (b), the amendments made by this Act shall—
   - **(1)** take effect on the date of enactment of this Act; and
   - **(2)** apply to any matter pending, before the Bureau of Justice Assistance or otherwise, on the date of enactment of this Act, or filed or accruing after that date.
 - **(b)** *Exceptions*
-  - **(1)** *Rescue squads and ambulance crews* For a member of a rescue squad or ambulance crew (as defined in section 1204(8) of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended by this title), the amendments made by this title shall apply to injuries sustained on or after June 1, 2009.
+  - **(1)** *Rescue squads and ambulance crews* For a member of a rescue squad or ambulance crew (as defined in section 1204(7) of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended by this Act), the amendments made by this Act shall apply to injuries sustained on or after June 1, 2009.
-  - **(2)** *Heart attacks, strokes, and vascular ruptures* Section 1201(k) of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended by this title, shall apply to heart attacks, strokes, and vascular ruptures sustained on or after December 15, 2003.
+  - **(2)** *Heart attacks, strokes, and vascular ruptures* Section 1201(k) of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as amended by this Act, shall apply to heart attacks, strokes, and vascular ruptures sustained on or after December 15, 2003.